wnebyte/j-cli/README.md

 You can explicitly set the name for every Controller, Command, and Argument.
 For the latter two you can also specify a description.<br>
-There are three types of arguments [see documentation for details]().<br/>
+You can also specify a user-defined TypeConverter to be used with a ParameterType for which there is no built in support (there is built in support for primitives, wrapper classes, and arrays where the component type is either a primitive or a wrapper class).

-You can also specify a user-defined TypeConverter to be used for a Type for which there is no built in native support.
+### Shell

     Shell shell = new Shell(new ConfigurationBuilder()
             .setConsole(new Console())